Guidelines for Packing your Suitcase for coming to Thailand

 Passport Photos in Thailand

-I don’t recommend bringing extra passport-sized pictures as these can be taken in Thailand and are very inexpensive.
+I don’t recommend bringing extra passport-sized pictures, as these can be taken in Thailand and are inexpensive.
 Also, different-sized photos are needed for various documents, and the photo specifications are strict.
 Just get these done once you have arrived and settled in.
 You will always get support, advice on how and where to go, etc...

 Banking in Thailand